 If you’re looking to knock out a large credit card balance or finance a big purchase, both the Citi Diamond Preferred Card and the Citi Simplicity Card are hard to beat.

 Citi is a CreditCards.com advertising partner.

-If you’re looking for a card to help you knock out a large credit card balance or finance a big purchase, the Citi® Diamond Preferred® Card and Citi Simplicity® Card are hard to beat.
+If you’re looking for a card that can help you tackle a large credit card balance or finance a big purchase, both the Citi® Diamond Preferred® Card and Citi Simplicity® Card are good options to consider.

-Both Citi cards offer some of the longest interest-free balance transfer periods you’ll find on a credit card.
-They also both offer a temporary reprieve on new purchases, giving you time to save up your cash and whittle down your card balances before additional interest hits you.
+These two Citi cards offer much longer interest-free balance transfer periods than most cards on the market.
+And, they also offer interest-free promotional periods on new purchases, giving you time to pay down your card balance before additional interest accrues.

-Though very similar, the Citi Diamond Preferred and the Citi Simplicity cards offer slightly different benefits.
-You’ll want to think carefully about what kind of credit card user you are and what you’re hoping to get from a new card before signing up.
+But while these cards are similar in some ways, the Citi Diamond Preferred and the Citi Simplicity cards offer slightly different benefits.
+So, you’ll want to consider the type of credit card user you are, and what you’re hoping to get from a new card, before making a decision.